 My prawns are not par-cooked but they take much longer to ‘wash off’ the coating than other non-legitimate product.

-The department considered these issues and a number of other potential measures carefully.
+The department has considered these issues and a number of other potential measures carefully.
 It was deemed that mandating a par-cooking step was the only way to apply consistent requirements for this class of product.